IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader shall provide [Level 2 Interactivity](#1xx416-level-of-interactivity), i.e., intermediate image viewing capabilities, as discussed in Section 1:XX.4.1.6.
 A Report Reader may support additional advanced behavior.

 > Note: The Report Reader may satisfy the baseline image viewing capabilities by retrieving DICOM objects and rendered by itself, or retrieve rendering of DICOM objects using WADO-RS Retrieve [RAD-107], or a combination of both.

->
-> Note that the retrieve rendered images functionality of WADO-RS Retrieve [RAD-107] is available in CP-RAD-475.
+> Note: The retrieve rendered images functionality of WADO-RS Retrieve [RAD-107] is available in CP-RAD-475.

 A Report Reader shall use the information in DiagnosticReport.result.derivedFrom.endpoint.address and DiagnosticReport.result.component.valueString to construct valid WADO-RS URLs that conform to the semantics as RetrieveInstance or RetrieveFrames as defined in WADO-RS Retrieve [RAD-107] to retrieve the corresponding original DICOM objects or rendered images.